dfinity/sns-kongswap-adaptor/DEX.md

 # Pitfalls and Fallacies

-In this section, we will highlight common pitfalls and misconceptions that can be confusing for users.
+In this section, we will highlight common pitfalls and misconceptions.

 ## Pool Price $\ne$ Actual Price

 The pool exchange price (which is called *Local Price*) is solely defined by the ratio of assets in the pool.
-As users can trade their tokens, the ratio of the tokens diverges from the actual price.
+As users can trade their tokens, the ratio of the tokens diverges from the actual price, which is determined by the broader market of Centralized Exchanges, other DEXes, OTC desks, and oracles.

 ## Impermanent Loss

-When LPs deposit assets to a pool, the exchange price can change according to the point $MR$.
-As mentioned above, the local price can be different from the actual price.
-Hence, one asset, e.g., $T_0$, is significantly more appreciated than the other one.
+When LPs deposit assets to a pool, the exchange price can change according to the $MR$.
+As mentioned in [Pool Price $\ne$ Actual Price](#pool-price-actual-price), the local price can be different from the actual price.
+Hence, if one asset, e.g., $T_0$, is significantly more appreciated than the other one.
 In this case, liquidity providers end up selling their assets at an undervalued price relative to the broader market.

 ## Slippage

-Traders don’t swap at a single fixed price, but along the curve defined by the constant product rule.
+Traders don’t swap at a single fixed price, but along the curve defined by the *Constant Product Invariant*.
 Larger trades move the reserves more, so the average execution price is worse than the quoted start price.

+Some DEXes implement a mechanism called Slippage Protection.
+When users trade or deposit, they can specify a maximum tolerable slippage (the maximum allowed deviation between the expected and actual execution price).
+If the trade would exceed this limit, the DEX cancels the execution and returns the tokens to the user.

 ## Front-running

 When used as an extension to SNS, each initialization, deposit, or withdraw proposal goes through a public voting process.
-It means that an attacker can guess the outcome of a voting when in its last stage.
-As explained before, they can then front-run the execution of the proposal by submitting a trade transaction and move the market ratio away from the ratio expected in the proposal.
+It means that attackers can guess the outcome of a voting when in its last stage.
+Then, they can make their transaction before the execution of the proposal (hence called front-running) and move the market ratio away from the ratio expected in the proposal.
+In this case, when the proposal gets executed, it observes a market ratio different than the expected market ratio.
+It means that the pool can be in an unhealthy state ($MR \gg 1$ or $MR \ll 1$) and when

+1. depositing, the SNS treasury funds will also end up in this unhealthy state
+2. withdrawing, the SNS (which has an LP role) will have less money.

 ## Liquidity Provider Risks